Perspectives and Prospects on Transformer Architecture for Cross-Modal Tasks with Language and Vision: Prospects

 \section{Prospects}

-One of the biggest concerns raised about the transformer-based language models is its massively large scale of training a model which is inevitably accompanied by prohibitive financial costs to afford such training procedure that have skyrocketed. \cite{sharir2020cost} has estimated that it would cost \$80k to \$1.6m to train a a 1.5 billion parameter model, and now we have models with over 100 billion parameters (\cite{NEURIPS2020_1457c0d6}).
-Moreover, such tendency has proven also true for vision and cross-modal tasks; as noted in Section~\ref{sec:4}, training a model with larger image data led to noticeable performance boosts, and as Table~\ref{table:performance} shows, nearly all cross-modal models show in their ablation study that they have benefited from training with larger models.
+One of the biggest concerns raised about the transformer-based language models is its massively large scale of training a model which is inevitably accompanied by prohibitive financial costs to afford such training procedure that have skyrocketed. (\cite{sharir2020cost}) has estimated that it would cost \$80k to \$1.6m to train a a 1.5 billion parameter model, and now we have models with over 100 billion parameters (\cite{NEURIPS2020_1457c0d6}), further aggravating such concerns regarding costs.
+Moreover, such tendency has also proven true for vision and cross-modal tasks; as noted in Section~\ref{sec:4}, training a model with larger image data led to noticeable performance boosts, and as Table~\ref{table:performance} shows, nearly all cross-modal models show in their ablation study that they have benefited immensely from training with larger models.
 This rapid inflation in training costs has raised concerns, as the affordability is limited to only a handful of large corporations.